 Women Empowerment Awards

-TORONTO, September 22, 2022 - Last night at the Shangri-La in downtown Toronto, the inaugural Women Empowerment Awards presented by Rogers Communications Inc. in association with Mantella Corporation, revered the accomplishments of 10 diverse women from varying industries across the country.
+TORONTO, September 22, 2023 - Last night at the Park Hyatt in downtown Toronto, the second annual Women Empowerment Awards presented by Rogers Communications Inc. in association with Mantella Corporation, celebrated the accomplishments of 10 diverse women from varying industries across the country.
 The awards were created to recognize and celebrate the achievements of women in Canadian business, leadership, mentorship, global impact, diversity, equality & inclusivity, community service, rising stars and lifetime achievement.

 Global Impact Award

 Kelly Lovell - Founder & CEO BridgingTheGap Ventures